Autumn Term 2023

 - Some children enjoy keeping diaries of special events or holidays.
 They are always welcome to bring these in to share with the class, along with any other objects which have contributed to out of school learning.

-You can find our EYFS and KS1 Homework Policy in the Key Information and Policies Zone.
+You can find our EYFS and KS1 Homework Policy here.

 Our approach to homework is one where we believe that homework should complement our learning in school and not be a stressful experience at home.